SirajLuqman/Superstore-Sales/README.md

   2. **Regional Performance:** Contribution to more than 60 percent of the overall sales the West and the East are the best revenue earners.
   3. **Sales Over Time:** In the time-series, the activity of sales is regular with periodic peaks showing that there is a necessity to have a closer look at the seasonality or promotional factors.
   4. **Top Cities:** The three cities which have most sales are New York City, Los Angeles and Seattle.
-  5. **Overall Metrics:** The Superstore produced more than RM2.2 million sales and RM286,000 profit in the 2014-2017.
+  5. **Overall Metrics:** The Superstore produced more than RM2.2 million sales and RM286,000 profit in the 2014-2017
+  6. **Key Improvement:** On increasing the brand presence and distribution points within the Central and South regions with regionalized promotions and partnerships.

 ## 6. The Functioning of the BI Dashboard
 The interactive dashboard is designed for easy data exploration.
 Here is the link to view the dashboard and check its functionality https://lookerstudio.google.com/reporting/436611ce-15f2-4db0-808f-f4febae33e48.